Group formation with network constraints: Dynamic Group Formation Game

-Although all of the games defined in this paper could be played using a generalized payoff function, in the following I will assume that the players have identical payoff functions that depend only on the size of the player's own group.
-Thus, individual $i's$ payoffs are given by $f(g_{j})$ where $i\in G_{j}$ and $g_{j}=\left|G_{j}\right|$ is the size of group $j$.
-I also assume that $f(g)$ is single-peaked with maximum value $g^{*}$.
-The assumption that payoffs depend only on own group size obviously does not allow for externalities between groups.
-Nor does it allow players to have preferences over group composition.
-However,this is an appropriately simple starting point for dynamic analysis--to the extent that inter-coalition externalities muddy behavior, they are best left to future extensions.

-I will also assume that payoffs are single-peaked in group size.
-This assumption is useful because individual and social preferences are aligned--the individuals all want to be in groups of size $g^{*}$, \footnote{The results that follow can be extended to cases where individuals have different ideal group sizes, but the results are not particularly illuminating. } and social welfare is highest when this occurs.
-I will show that the equilibrium reached is suboptimal, \emph{despite this alignment}.
-The assumption that payoffs are single-peaked also covers nearly all cases that we might encounter--generalizing further would add considerable complication without yielding much useful insight.
-However, extensions to more general payoff forms are obviously important, and are of interest for future studies.
-Section \ref{sec:Extensions and Conclusions} includes a discussion of these generalizations.
+The players have identical payoff functions that depend on the size of the player's own group: $f(g_{j})$ where $i\in G_{j}$ and $g_{j}=\left|G_{j}\right|$ is the size of group $j$. \footnote{The assumption that payoffs depend only on own group size obviously does not allow for externalities between groups, nor does it allow players to have preferences over group composition.
+However, this is an appropriately simple starting point for dynamic analysis--to the extent that inter-coalition externalities muddy behavior, they are best left to future extensions. } I assume that $f(g)$ is single-peaked with maximum value $g^{*}$. \footnote{The single-peak assumption is useful because individual and social preferences are aligned (the individuals all want to be in groups of size $g^{*}$, and social welfare is highest when this occurs) and as I will show, the equilibrium reached is suboptimal, \emph{despite this alignment}.
+This assumption is violated if there are several group sizes that are local maxima--for example a 4th order polynomial will sometimes have two peaks in the positive range (eg: $-x^{4}+15x^{3}-74x^{2}+132x-38$) .
+However, it is relatively easy to extend the results here to functions with two or even more peaks, so long as the function does not become too noisy.
+You simply think of each peak as an individual single-peak function. }

-Define $\bar{g}$ to be the smallest $g$ such that $f(g+1)<f(2)$.
-That is, $\bar{g}$ is the largest group that will form before an individual forms a new group of size 2.
-If $f(N)>f(2)$, then a new group will never form, and for convenience, I will define $\bar{g}=N$ in these cases.
-Figure \ref{Illustrating gbar} illustrates an example of $\bar{g}$ with $\bar{g}<N$.

-Note that since individuals in this game are homogeneous, the exact arrangement of the players in the groups is not as important as the sizes of the groups.
-Thus, I will often find it convenient to refer to the vector of group sizes resulting from a particular partition of the individuals into coalitions, rather than referring to the partition itself.
-To that end, define the \emph{group size vector} of a partition $\pi(t)=\left\{ G_{1}...G_{J}\right\} $ by $\left\langle g_{1}...g_{J}\right\rangle $.
-Note that the mapping from partitions to group size vectors is many-to-one, and thus the mapping from equilibrium partitions to equilibrium group size vectors will be as well.
+Since individuals in this game are homogeneous, the exact arrangement of the players in the groups is not as important as the sizes of the groups.
+Thus, I will often find it convenient to refer to the vector of group sizes resulting from a particular partition of the individuals, rather than referring to the partition itself: define the \emph{group size vector} of a partition $\pi(t)=\left\{ G_{1}...G_{J}\right\} $ by $\left\langle g_{1}...g_{J}\right\rangle $.